kennethrioja/findher/README.md

 1h : downloaded all media and figuring out how to display them with each object/criteria in json file 1h : created 'Json' class, pretty happy about it
 1h : create and handle red dot
+1h : get right image extension to be able to show correct image